 The court may also end the guardianship when parents are capable of fully caring for the child.
 The court may supervise the guardians.
 If you are a grandparent seeking custody of your grandchildren, then you should consult with a qualified attorney about your guardianship case.

 As a grandparent, you can be awarded visitation rights in the state of California.
 To pursue your rights to visit your grandkids, you should speak with a qualified attorney that understands California family law.
-Our attorneys at RM Law Group offer honest legal advice for your grandparent’s rights issues.
+The attorneys at RM Law Group in San Bernardino and Ontario offer honest legal advice for your grandparent’s rights issues.
 We welcome new clients with free consultations.
-Call us today at 909-313-0907 or fill out our easy online form for your risk-free consultation.
+Call us today at (909) 453-2707 or fill out our easy online form for your risk-free consultation.